ALISON DAVIS, EDITOR

 Nicole Sunahara is leading the celebration of Stanford's 125th Anniversary in 2016.
 She is excited to partner with alumni, faculty, students, staff and the community to highlight the university's impact in the world through discovery and learning.
 Nicole finds Letters Home from Stanford a rich opportunity to experience Stanford through students' eyes over 125 years.

-LAINE BRUZEK, Grad STUDENT ADVISER
+LAINE BRUZEK, Grad alum ADVISER and Designer

 B.S.
 Product Design, '16 || M.S.
 Management Science & Engineering, '17